 1.7.
-Environmental Impact
+ENVIRONMENTAL IMPACT

 In view of the business activities carried on by the Group, it does not have a significant impact on the environment.
-Therefore, it was not necessary to recognize any provision in this connection and the Group's financial statements for 2019 and 2018 do not contain any disclosures on environmental issues.
+Therefore, no provision has been necessary for this concept, and the Group's consolidated financial statements for 2019 and 2018 do not contain any disclosures on environmental issues.